d42677978-cmyk/MathServer/README.md

-code .# Ex.05 Design a Website for Server Side Processing
+# Ex.05 Design a Website for Server Side Processing
 ## Date:4/10/25

 ## AIM: